We work for international cultural institutions and destinations.

 Beyond the task of creating a community around the institution and giving audiences opportunities to take ownership of this new museum, Daphné Blouet concedes that the museum’s current challenge is to “strike a balance in our identity between cultural institution and cultural recreation.”
 She adds: “The museum of the 21st century must reinvent itself, it must take into account the undergoing evolutions in society and yet it must keep its own identity.
 It is in this balance that museums today must position themselves to be able to continue to act as mediators, guides, unveilers and trailblazers for their audiences.”

-Daphné will be joining the “Encouraging a greater diversity of audiences, ideas and perspectives” panel on the first day of our upcoming Communicating the Museum conference in Brussels.
+Daphné took part to the “Encouraging a greater diversity of audiences, ideas and perspectives” panel on the first day of Communicating the Museum conference in Brussels.
 Besides participation and the Louvre Abu Dhabi, Daphné enjoys talking about yoga, the link between mind and body, and the Western’s growing embrace of ancient practices, a “beautiful intercultural dialogue“ as she phrases it.

 Louvre Abu Dhabi ©Roland Halbe